H.R. 7230: Buying American Cotton Act of 2026

 What does H.R.
 7230 actually do?

-H.R.
-7230 creates a business tax credit for the first retail-ready sale of products made with traceable U.S.-grown cotton.
-The credit is tied to the pounds of cotton in the item and the market price of cotton.
+It creates a business tax credit for the first retail-ready sale of a product made with U.S.-grown cotton.
+The amount is tied to the pounds of cotton in the item, a credit rate, and the recent market price of cotton.

 How big is the tax credit under H.R.
 7230?